 Who is exempt from the cap?

-The benefit cap does not usually apply if you are at least the qualifying age for Pension Credit.
-To find out when you will reach Pension Credit age, you can use the calculator at https://www.gov.uk/calculate-state-pension.
+The benefit cap does not usually apply if you are at least the qualifying age for Pension Credit, although it may apply to certain ‘mixed-age’ couples.
+To find out when you will reach Pension Credit age, you can use the calculator at www.gov.uk/calculate-state-pension.

 The cap does not apply if you, or anyone in your household receives